Apple One: Reception

 The Verge has compared the service to Amazon Prime, through its bundling of Amazon Prime Video and Amazon Music.
 CNET noted that the service's biggest draw is its inclusion of iCloud services.

 Competitor Response

 Spotify has raised concerns that Apple may be exploiting a dominant position, claiming that Apple One puts competitors at a disadvantage as consumers are favoured for using Apple's own services over alternatives, due to Apple's control of the iOS platform.
-Spotify called on competition regulators to act because they believe the practice should be seen as anti-competitive behaviour and as such should be subject to restrictions and regulation.
+Spotify called on competition regulators to act, arguing that the practice should be considered anti-competitive and, as such, subject to restrictions and regulation.